AzizDulaijan/DEND-Data-Modeling-with-Postgres/README.md

     VALUES (%s, %s, %s, %s, %s, %s,  %s, %s)
 ```
 insert into users table:
+Note: when users "ON CONFLICT" clause insure that when a user change the level of the subscription there will not be duplicates
 ```sql
     INSERT INTO users (user_id, first_name, last_name, gender, level)
     VALUES (%s, %s, %s, %s, %s)